JiggityMaggotKetamynes/Chips/YC_application.md

 ## What is your company going to make?
 Please describe your product and what does it do.

-Company is going to make an application.
-The application consists of a platform, accessible through a website/ or app.
-The platform has the UI of an investing, trading platform.
 The website interfaces with a blockchain, and a smart-contract enabled crypto currency.
 The website allows users to access the coins via a hot wallet on the site.

 - The coin: The coin has a large nominal supply(similiar to dollar).
 The coin is fast, and cheaply saleable P2P.